Precise-Finance/nestjs-k8s-leader-election/README.md

 - `leaseName`: Name of the lease resource.
 - `namespace`: Kubernetes namespace for the lease.
 - `renewalInterval`: Interval to attempt lease renewal (in milliseconds).
+- `logAtLevel`: Can log at either log or debug
+- `awaitLeadership`: Should the nestjs app await assuming leadership (or failing to) to load?

 ## Kubernetes RBAC Configuration